for-giobbe/BASE/README.md

 **BASE** - pronunced  /'baze/ - is a workflow built to ease analyses on selection regimes for comparative genomics.

-While the majority of these analyses are restricted to ortholog groups of ubiquitous genes - *i.e.* genes which are presnet in all the species considered -
+While the majority of these analyses are restricted to ortholog groups of ubiquitous genes - *i.e.* genes which are preseNt in all the species considered -
 BASE  allows to integrate ortholog groups of non-ubiquitous genes - *i.e.* genes which are not present in all the species considered.
 This approach allows to increase substantially the number of genes for which selection regimes can be inferred.

 ![Image description](https://github.com/for-giobbe/BASE/blob/master/figures/BASE_fig.001.jpg)

-Nonetheleas, BASE presents many other features which ease selection analyses, such as the automatic extraction of metrics relative to a branch/clade on the basis of its species.
-It also implements the possibility to carry out replicate analysis - providing more confidence when large phylogenies of very divergent species are used - and allows to process OGs in batches - so that large numbers of them can be analyzed at the same time.
+Nonetheless, BASE presents many other features which ease selection analyses, such as the automatic extraction of metrics relative to a branch/clade on the basis of its species or the possibility to carry out replicate analysis.
+Moreover, it allows to process OGs in batches - making analyses substantially faster.

 BASE has been desinged to function in two indipendent steps: